egison/egison/design/type-pm-compatibility.md

 Ordinary gradual `TAny`, a target annotation, or a match-site demand must not invent a capability head.

-### 2.3 Capability-origin ledger and nested core solver
+### 2.3 Ordinary capability unification

-Nested `Matcher` and `MatcherSlot` occurrences are solved by the same two-sorted rules as root occurrences. `InferState` records every capability variable as `Rigid`, `RenameOnly`, or `StructuralFlexible`.
-Unlisted ambient variables are rigid.
-A generic scheme instance is rename-only: it may be alpha-renamed to another non-structural variable, but it must not acquire a constructor such as `Collection`.
-Fresh consumer and constructor-local variables are structural until their scope is complete.
+Nested `Matcher` and `MatcherSlot` occurrences use the same two-sorted rules as root occurrences.
+Capability variables are ordinary unification variables;

-Constructor and primitive schemes use a dedicated structural instantiation path.
-After the application constraints have been solved, only structural capability leaves that remain visible in the exported type are frozen to rename-only.
-A constructor capability consumed entirely inside an application therefore stays locally flexible, while a partially applied or bare constructor cannot export structural flexibility.

-Egison also exposes consumer positions as `MatcherSlot` arguments of ordinary library combinators such as `list` and `maybe`.
-On a syntactically direct application, only scheme binders occurring in such slots receive the same local structural treatment; all other binders remain rename-only, and the surviving result leaves are frozen.
-Taking the function as a value does not use this path.
-Likewise, a named pattern-function application allocates its dual binders as local structural pattern demands for that match cut, while ordinary standalone dual-scheme instantiation remains rename-only.
-These are production representations of consumer-demand allocation, not permission to strengthen an exported producer.

-The nested paired-type solver must recurse through products, functions, collections, data constructors, tensors, and embedded matcher types while consulting the same origin ledger for every capability component.
-Tensor application retains Egison's traversal rule; the capability-origin check does not change that evaluation-order extension.
+there is no origin ledger, protected-producer set, or history-dependent classification.
+Scheme instantiation simply freshens quantified capability variables, and all capability equations use the ordinary most general unifier.

-The core solver fails closed.
-If a nested core constraint cannot be handled by its origin-aware two-sorted rules, inference fails rather than weakening the constraint to ordinary `TAny`, capability `Any`, or a fresh unconstrained slot.
-There is no failure-triggered retry.
-A separate extension rule can apply only when its own non-core syntax or type is already present in the constraint.
+The core solver still fails closed.
+It does not weaken an unsolved equation to ordinary `TAny`, capability `Any`, or a fresh unconstrained slot, and it does not retry with an older matcher algorithm.
+A separate extension rule applies only when its own non-core syntax or type is already present.

-An origin violation is never such a warning event.
-Any substitution that strengthens a rigid or rename-only variable is rejected as a type error before it can be committed to the global substitution.

-### 2.4 One-way `Matcher` to `MatcherSlot` coercion
+### 2.4 Directed `Matcher` to `MatcherSlot` conversion

-Coercion is producer-to-consumer and is not symmetric unification:
+The conversion is selected only from producer to consumer:

 ```text
 Matcher kappa_p tau_p  ->  MatcherSlot kappa_c tau_c
 ```

-At the start of the check, the bindable capability domain is fixed to flexible variables owned only by the consumer.
-Producer variables, and variables shared by producer and consumer, remain rigid even if they later occur in a consumer position during recursive decomposition.
-Repeated consumer variables must be solved consistently, and the occurs check remains active.

-Capability `Any` is a ground constructor, not an unsolved metavariable.
-Its wildcard behavior is limited to a literal `Any` node in the original consumer shape of this one-way judgment.
-Producer `Any` is rigid, as is every `Any` in symmetric capability unification and exact evidence merging.
-If a consumer variable is first bound to producer `Any`, a later occurrence of that variable must compare strictly with the saved `Any`; applying the substitution must not turn it into a new wildcard.
-Thus matching `Prod[Any, K]` against the consumer `Prod[kappa, kappa]` fails unless `K` is also `Any`.
-The original-node provenance and shared binding environment are retained across product-slot aggregation, nested `Matcher`/`MatcherSlot` types, and multi-parameter one-way matching.

-The capability check runs first.
-Its substitution is applied to constraints and both targets before the ordinary target equality is solved.
-The resulting substitutions are composed in that order.
-Tuple coercion is componentwise and preserves the same fixed producer/consumer boundary in every nested component.
+The direction belongs to choosing this conversion, not to capability unification.
+The target equation `tau_p = tau_c` is solved with A/R-preserving ordinary unification.
+If the consumer capability is literal `Any`, it adds no capability equation; otherwise `kappa_p = kappa_c` is solved by the ordinary capability MGU.
+Thus a fresh producer variable may be specialized by the use site.
+Ground capability `Any` remains distinct from a structured capability.

+Tuple conversion is componentwise.
+The fresh target variable for each source tuple component is argument-class (A), because a component target may itself contain `MatcherSlot`.

 This coercion is available only at an explicit slot-use boundary.
 Generic type equality rejects `Matcher`/`MatcherSlot` crossing and raw tuple/matcher